Manasa1401/Projects/README.md

 # Quiz Application

 A basic quiz application featuring:

-## Five Questions
-Test your knowledge with a short set of questions.
+-**Five questions:** Test your knowledge with short set of questions

-## Timer Functionality
-Answer each question within the allotted time to keep the quiz engaging.
+- **Timer Functionality:** Answer each question with the alloted time to keep the Quiz engaging

-## User-Friendly Interface
-Designed for a smooth and intuitive user experience.
+**User-Friendly Interface :** Designed for a smooth and intuitive user experience.

   ## Features
 - Multiple-choice questions.
 - Countdown timer for each question to enhance the challenge.
 - Instant feedback after each question or at the end of the quiz (optional).